Udûn (The Lord of the Rings: The Rings of Power)

-"Udûn" is the sixth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power, based on the novel The Lord of the Rings and its appendices by J. R. R. Tolkien.
-Set in the Second Age of Middle-earth, thousands of years before Tolkien's The Hobbit and The Lord of the Rings, it depicts a large battle in the Southlands.
-The episode was written by Nicholas Adams, Justin Doble, and showrunners J. D. Payne and Patrick McKay, and directed by Charlotte Brändström.
+"Udûn" is the sixth episode of the first season of the American fantasy television series The Lord of the Rings: The Rings of Power.
+The series is based on J. R. R. Tolkien's history of Middle-earth, primarily material from the appendices of the novel The Lord of the Rings (1954–55).
+The episode is set thousands of years before the novel in Middle-earth's Second Age.
+It was written by Nicholas Adams, Justin Doble, and showrunners J. D. Payne and Patrick McKay, and directed by Charlotte Brändström.

-Amazon made a multi-season commitment for a new The Lord of the Rings series in November 2017.
+The series was ordered in November 2017.
 Payne and McKay were set to develop it in July 2018.
 Filming for the first season took place in New Zealand, and work on episodes beyond the first two began in January 2021.
-Brändström was revealed to be directing two episodes of the season that May, including the sixth episode.
+Brändström was revealed to be directing two episodes of the season that May, including the sixth.
 Production wrapped for the season in August 2021.
+The episode-long battle for the Southlands is the culmination of several character arcs, bringing key characters together for the first time and featuring them in multiple action sequences.
+It ends with the eruption of Mount Doom, created through visual effects, which turns the Southlands into the dark land of Mordor.

 "Udûn" premiered on the streaming service Amazon Prime Video on September 30, 2022.
 It was estimated to have high viewership and received generally positive reviews.
+The episode received several awards and nominations, including a Primetime Creative Arts Emmy Award nomination for its sound editing.